Malivil/TTT-Randomat-20/README.md

 - u/PM_ME_OODS on Reddit for the idea for the "Lonely Yogs" event
 - u/plipyplop on Reddit for the idea for the "I'm feeling kinda ILL" event
 - u/Geonightman on Reddit for the idea for the "Stop, I'm Bees!" event
+- u/En_TioN on Reddit for the idea for the "Scouts Only" event
 - Alex, Rhettg32, and Bartez from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Flu Season" event
 - Alex from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the fix for traitors not being completely blinded in the "Blind Traitors" event
 - Angela from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Ransomat" events